EngineeringLast Updated May 9, 20249 min read

 Distributed systems best practices

-Although more and more applications are adopting a distributed architecture, it is not uncommon to find an application that starts as a microservice at design but ends up as a near-monolith at deployment.
+Many apps are shifting to a distributed architecture.
+However, it is still common for a microservice design become a near-monolith deployment.
 Following these best practices should help you avoid that outcome.

 The first thing you must do is componentize your application efficiently.